SECTION: Index E - Purchasing

 - Serving as the university repository for all contracts and supporting documentation, excluding payment vouchers and invoices, and retaining per UH Records Retention Schedule requirements.

-- Coordinating the execution of the agreement by all parties and then distributing the signed originals or electronic copy, including:
+- Coordinating the execution of the agreement by all parties and then distributing the signed electronic copy, including:

 - one to the contractor(s);